thefirsthero/WeatherWebApp/README.md

 ## Weather Web App

-A simple weather web app using python flaks and mysql, and constructed with the help of this following tutorial: [click me](https://www.youtube.com/watch?v=lWA0GgUN8kg).
+A simple weather web app using python, flask and mysql; constructed with the help of this following tutorial: [click me](https://www.youtube.com/watch?v=lWA0GgUN8kg).

 ## Installation and Setup Instructions